timd/UIClock/README.md

 ### Architecture

-The collection view is managed by a single view controller (`ClockViewController`) with a separate class (`CollectionViewSupport`) acting as data source and delegate.
+The collection view is managed by a single view controller (`ClockViewController`) that also acts as data source and delegate.

 The data model consists of an `NSArray` with two elements, each themselves containing an `NSArray`.
 At index path `0` the array contains twelve elements containing `NSStrings` that act as labels for the clock face's numerals.